 The City of Lee's Summit has participated in the NFIP since April 3, 1978 so FEMA can offer flood insurance protection to ALL residents and property owners, not just those located within the designated SFHA (100-year flood zone).

-Residents can contact Public Works for help in determining if their property is located within the SFHA on the FEMA FIRM.
-However, FEMA's Flood Map Service Center provides electronic FIRMs for public use, as well.
+Residents can contact the Environmental Specialist in Public Works at 816-969-1800 for help in determining if their property is located within the SFHA on the FEMA FIRM.
+However, FEMA's Flood Map Service Center provides easy electronic FIRMs for public use, as well.
 The City has prepared step-by-step instructions to aid residents and businesses in finding a property on FEMA's Flood Map Service Center.

 PROPERTIES LOCATED IN A DESIGNATED FLOODPLAIN